bischtob/news-free-hosts/README.md

 # news-free-hosts
-A host file that extents a common list to include a list of blocked news sites.
+A host file that extents a common list to include a list of news sites to be blocked.
+The whole idea here is to block most news content that distracts one from useful things while being at the computer.

 Forked from [Steven Black's hosts file project](https://github.com/StevenBlack/hosts).

 ## Installation on Mac/Linux